 You may tentatively reserve the Mitchell Auditorium or the Music Hall for rehearsals and recitals after you have set a date for your recital permission.
 After you have passed your Recital Permission, you may confirm your recital and rehearsal dates.
 Be sure to let all music faculty know of the confirmed recital date.

 Yes.
-Program notes are required for sophomore and senior recitals.
-As part of the preparation for a senior recital, students will write a paper describing the historical background as well as the style and form of each work on the program.
+Program notes are required for Milestone and Capstone recitals.
+As part of the preparation for a Capstone recital, students will write a paper describing the historical background as well as the style and form of each work on the program.
 This paper may then serve as the basis for program notes.

 Give information for a brief press release to Marketing personnel, as soon as you pass your Recital Permission, no later than three weeks before the recital.
 You may want to arrange to have a photo taken.

-A legible electronic copy of your recital program should be submitted to Dr. House no later than three weeks before the recital.
-It should use the department format and have complete titles, movement headings, composers' names and dates, correct spellings, dates and time, assisting musicians, intermission, etc. Acknowledgment of your applied instructor should appear below the program.
+An electronic copy of your recital program should be submitted to Dr. Jeremy Craycraft and Emily Valine no later than three weeks before the recital.
+It should use the department format and have complete titles, movement headings, composers' names and dates, correct spellings, dates and time, assisting musicians, intermission, program notes, etc. Acknowledgment of your applied instructor should appear below the program.
 Please indicate on the program if you will offer a reception.

 You may plan a reception after your recital.
 You provide the wherewithal.
 Arrange with two students, friends, or family to prepare and serve the reception.
 You will be responsible for the security of rooms and materials lent to you for the reception.